autowarefoundation/autoware.universe/planning/behavior_path_planner/docs/behavior_path_planner_lane_change_design.md

 #### Multiple candidate path samples (lateral acceleration)

-In addition to longitudinal acceleration sampling, we also sample lane change paths by changing the value of lateral acceleration.
-Since lateral acceleration affects lane change time, small lateral acceleration value makes longer lane change path, and big lateral acceleration value makes the lane change path shorter.
-This enables the lane change module to generate a short lane change path by making the lateral acceleration larger when it does not have long space to perform the lane change.
+In addition to sampling longitudinal acceleration, we also sample lane change paths by adjusting the value of lateral acceleration.
+Since lateral acceleration influences the duration of a lane change, a lower lateral acceleration value results in a longer lane change path, while a higher lateral acceleration value leads to a shorter lane change path.
+This allows the lane change module to generate a shorter lane change path by increasing the lateral acceleration when there is limited space for the lane change.

-Maximum lateral acceleration and minimum lateral acceleration are defined in the lane change parameter file as a map.
-Lateral acceleration range is defined at each velocity by linearly interpolating the map.
-Let assume we have the following map.
+The maximum and minimum lateral accelerations are defined in the lane change parameter file as a map.
+The range of lateral acceleration is determined for each velocity by linearly interpolating the values in the map.
+Let's assume we have the following map

 | Ego Velocity | Minimum lateral acceleration | Maximum lateral acceleration |
 | :----------- | ---------------------------- | ---------------------------- |